 New approaches to industry engagement and consultation are also proposed to inform the development of new NSW Government initiatives and programs for the visitor economy.
 The NSW Government will continue to develop the Visitor Economy Index to explore new ways of measuring the impact of the visitor economy and guide future decision-making.

-Destination New South Wales has also recently been re-structured.
-A new Regional Hub Director has been appointed to support the Destination Networks to deliver the strategic directions of the DMPs and grow the visitor economy.
+DNSW support the DNs to deliver the strategic directions of the DMPs and grow the visitor economy.

 Department of Regional NSW